-Organisers, audiences and media talk about the show
+Organisers, audiences and media talk about The Robert Louis Stevenson Show

 "Thank you once more for last night’s concert.
 The selections you made, the music crafted around the words, and the narrative between were all just wonderful.
 There was a fine balance of story, humanity and sentiment, and the choice of pictures was happy.
 If “Say Not of Me” did not grip people by the heartstrings, the words to Baxter must surely have done so."

 John MacFie, owner, Stevenson House, the Stevenson family home in Edinburgh, host of our concert on Stevenson's birthday, November 13, 2018

 "It's hard to evoke quite what this is like.
 I don't know any shows quite like it, and it's beautifully done.
 A kind of biography, featuring Stephenson's travels, passions and words, with his poems set to music by Judy and Neil.
 I thoroughly recommend this show."

 James Gastineau-Hills, audience member, fiddle player, teacher, Sydney, Australia

 "The performance for us at Vailima, Stevenson's home in Samoa, was historic and full of spirit.
 We were honored -and Samoa was honored to have them come.
 It was so comfortable and intimate.
 I am so glad we didn’t miss it because it was just wonderful.
 These talented musicians, they are true professionals : it sounds like an orchestra even just the two of them.
 They basically told Stevenson’s life story with music starting from when he was young.
 We had a whole hour focused on the author.
 I was so emotional ..you will not be disappointed with the music, the stories and the spirit of the presentation by Neil and Judy."